 The Company entered into a loan agreement with Technovative Hub Sdn Bhd, a third party (the "Technovative Loan Agreement") date June 27, 2022, pursuant to which Technovative Hub Sdn Bhd provided the Company with a revolving loan facility to borrow up to RM 4,000,000 (approximately \$1.0 million) bearing interest at 3.5% per annum, which is payable on demand.
 As of June 30, 2022, the Company had balance outstanding form this facility amounted to \$748,724.
-Subsequent to June 30, 2022, the Company had withdrew additional \$567,215 from this facility under the Technovative Loan Agreement and repaid the remaining balance in full on July 18, 2022.
+In July, 2022, the Company had withdrew additional \$567,215 from this facility under the Technovative Loan Agreement and repaid the remaining balance in full on July 18, 2022.

-For the three months ended September 30, 2022 and 2021, interest expenses related to the aforementioned loans from third parties amounted to \$2,498 and \$0 respectively.
+For the three and six months ended December 31, 2022, interest expenses related to the aforementioned loans from third parties amounted to \$0 and \$2,515, respectively.